 COVID-19 VACCINE CERTIFICATE

 As of March 14, 2022 mandatory vaccination policies ended in all settings including hospitals, longterm care homes, schools, and child-care settings.
 You no longer need to provide proof of vaccination but we recommend completion of COVID-19 vaccination series for all patients (unless exempted).
-Access the Ontario Vaccine Portal to book vaccine.
+Access the Ontario Vaccine Portal to find out more, or to book vaccine.
 Have your photo health card ready, and click below to log in and download a copy of your enhanced vaccination certificate with a QR code:

 VACCINE QUESTIONS and COUNSELLING